GildasEdraE/GildasEdraE/README.md

 # Introduce
 Hello Everyone, I'm Rea Lux(-Null-), I'm Only a Student now.
-I don't know why all of my Friends are think I'm is Quiet Type🗿, but If You ask "Are you an Introvert", I'm Gonna Say "Yes, I'm"
+I don't know why all of my Friends are think I'm is Quiet Type🗿, but If You ask "Are you an Introvert", I'm Gonna Say "Yes, I'm".
 In GitHub, I'm Focusing at make some Issues and Suggestions at Repositories I Interest

 # Discord